jbtiglao/notabilis/README.md

   ### Features
   The application has the following features and functionalities:
-  1. When the Note Taker is opened, the user is presented with a landing page with a link to a notes page.
+  1. When the Note Taker is opened, the user is presented with a landing page with a link to the notes page.

 ![image1_landingpage](https://user-images.githubusercontent.com/94569484/159116226-7f6280a0-b71f-46cc-854a-da740abdd015.png)